 I’ve been having some heart symptoms recently, which seem to be alcohol-, caffeine- and stress-related.
 Slight pain in the left side of my chest, once extending into the arm, and heart palpitations.
 They seem to come and go.
 I saw a doctor about it and she advised monitoring the symptoms and seeing if they are caffeine- or alcohol-related.
 If they come with exercise, she said, I should go back and see her.

-[Update: I found out later during the food intolerance/ pulse test experiment that these heart symptoms were due to an intolerance I have to carrots.]
+[Update: I found out later during the food intolerance/ pulse test experiment that these heart symptoms were due to an intolerance I have to carrots.
+I also started getting similar anxiety symptoms later whenever I had eaten a lot of sugar or processed carbs.]

 I have also had humming in my ears ever since the last time I was in an airplane, which was a couple of weeks ago.
 I don’t always notice it but it is there sometimes.
 I had it today again.